Best Badminton Strings of 2021

 The reason why so many badminton strings are unable to provide both great power potential and durability is related to the way they work.

 Of course, the trade-off with using a thinner badminton string is that it is more susceptible to snapping.
-You can take great care of the string and watch over it carefully but the point will still come when it will be worn down enough from use that it will simply break.
+You can take great care of the string and watch over it carefully, but the point will still come when it is worn down enough from use that it will simply break.

 Is Sound Quality Something I Need to Consider When Shopping for a Replacement String?